Kevinrosmusic/todolist_react/README.md

 - Type `git clone` , and then paste the URL you copied in Step 3.<br>

-  `$ git clone https://github.com/Kevinrosmusic/IcelandTest.git-2` <em>Press Enter key</em><br>
+  `$ git clone https://github.com/Kevinrosmusic/todolist_react.git` <em>Press Enter key</em><br>

 - Your local copy will be created.

 - Please note that you must have Git installed on your PC, this can be done [here](https://gist.github.com/derhuerst/1b15ff4652a867391f03)

-- After you get the project aiming to the desired directory, open index.html file.
+- una vez clonado el repositorio usar comando yarn install apra la instalacion de dependencias

+- instaladas las dependencias proderemos a usar el comando yarn dev para dar inicio a la app

 ## Authors